Posted Sep 19, 2020 | By Alejandra Cerball

 Oxnard has been a playground for the rich and famous for decades.

-With mile-long stretches of sandy beaches, it’s no wonder celebrities have chosen to purchase coastal properties to escape Tinseltown’s hustle and bustle.
+With mile-long stretches of sandy beaches, it’s no wonder celebrities have chosen to purchase coastal properties to escape Hollywood's hustle and bustle.

-From stars born here to those who chose to establish roots on the coast, here’s your guide to celebrity homes and famous people from Oxnard.
+From stars who were born here to those who chose to establish roots on the coast, here’s your guide to celebrity homes and famous people from Oxnard.

 Did you know Sideways and Captain Marvel shot scenes in Oxnard?
 Check out Famous Film Locations in Oxnard to see what other movies were filmed here.